Animal consciousness: Metacognition

 Metacognition is defined as "cognition about cognition", or "knowing about knowing."
 It can take many forms; it includes knowledge about when and how to use particular strategies for learning or for problem solving.
 It has been suggested that metacognition in some animals provides evidence for cognitive self-awareness.
 There are generally two components of metacognition: knowledge about cognition, and regulation of cognition.
 Writings on metacognition can be traced back at least as far as De Anima and the Parva Naturalia of the Greek philosopher Aristotle.
 Metacognologists believe that the ability to consciously think about thinking is unique to sapient species and indeed is one of the definitions of sapience.
 There is evidence that rhesus monkeys and apes can make accurate judgments about the strengths of their memories of fact and monitor their own uncertainty, while attempts to demonstrate metacognition in birds have been inconclusive.
 A 2007 study provided some evidence for metacognition in rats, but further analysis suggested that they may have been following simple operant conditioning principles, or a behavioral economic model.

 Mirror neurons

 Mirror neurons are neurons that fire both when an animal acts and when the animal observes the same action performed by another.
-Thus, the neuron "mirrors" the behavior of the other, as though the observer were itself acting.
+Thus, the neuron "mirrors" the behavior of the other, as though the observer were themselves acting.
 Such neurons have been directly observed in primate and other species including birds.
 The function of the mirror system is a subject of much speculation.
 Many researchers in cognitive neuroscience and cognitive psychology consider that this system provides the physiological mechanism for the perception action coupling (see the common coding theory).
 They argue that mirror neurons may be important for understanding the actions of other people, and for learning new skills by imitation.
 Some researchers also speculate that mirror systems may simulate observed actions, and thus contribute to theory of mind skills, while others relate mirror neurons to language abilities.
 Neuroscientists such as Marco Iacoboni (UCLA) have argued that mirror neuron systems in the human brain help us understand the actions and intentions of other people.
-In a study published in March 2005 Iacoboni and his colleagues reported that mirror neurons could discern if another person who was picking up a cup of tea planned to drink from it or clear it from the table.
+In a study published in March 2005, Iacoboni and his colleagues reported that mirror neurons could discern if another person who was picking up a cup of tea planned to drink from it or clear it from the table.
 In addition, Iacoboni and a number of other researchers have argued that mirror neurons are the neural basis of the human capacity for emotions such as empathy.
 Vilayanur S. Ramachandran has speculated that mirror neurons may provide the neurological basis of self-awareness.